Using third-party packages

 Anaconda will install the most up-to-date version of the package and its dependencies if you don’t specify a package version.
 Generally, it isn’t necessary to specify a particular package version.
 Note that version resolution is performed once, when the UDF is created using the create function command.
 After that, the resulting version resolution is frozen and the same set of packages will be used when this particular UDF executes.

-For an example of how to use the package specification within the create function statement, see Importing a Package in an In-Line Handler.
+For an example of how to use the package specification within the create function statement, see Importing a package in an in-line handler.

-You can also use the vectorized Python UDFs, with which you can define Python functions that receive input rows in batches, on which machine learning or data science libraries are optimized to operate.
+Some data science frameworks, such as Scikit-learn and TensorFlow, might be slow when doing single-row ML prediction.
+To improve performance, do batch prediction instead of single-row prediction.
+To do this, you can use vectorized Python UDFs, with which you can define Python functions that receive input rows in batches, on which machine learning or data science libraries are optimized to operate.
 For more information, see Vectorized Python UDFs.

 Some data science libraries, such as NLTK, Keras, and spaCy provide functionality to download additional corpora, data, or models on demand.